halfhp/ScalaSpringExperiment/README.md

 For convenience this project includes a [docker-compose environment](docker-compose.yml) that provisions a postgres database and configures the app to use it.

+There is also a K6 benchmark jetpack-compose environment in `/extras` that is preconfigured to run against localhost:8080.
+See the [README](extras/k6/README.md) for more information.

 # Libraries and Frameworks Used

 * Gradle[^1]